In the average home, heating water accounts for 30% of the energy budget.

 What happens when you aren't doing all of these tasks or not even home?
 You still have around 50 gallons of water that needs to be continuously heated, regardless if you use it or not.
 That's a lot of wasted energy.

-Despite its fundamental nature, and importance to household finances, many of us only consider our water heater when it fails.
-Often, it is merely replaced with an identical unit to restore service as soon as possible.
+Many of us only consider our water heater when it fails, usually replacing it with an identical unit to restore service as soon as possible.

 This also means that many of us are used to living with a bulky, inefficient, unreliable storage tank water heater taking up space in a basement or closet.

 You don't have to suffer any longer.
 Thankfully, we now have tankless hot water heaters that are compact, efficient, and supply hot water on demand, lowering your energy and maintenance costs.